FlaskCon/traveller/README.md

 $ touch instance/config.py
 ```

 In instance/config.py set the __SQLALCHEMY_URI__.
-For MySQL it will be like this (the file should contain only that):
+For PostgreSQL it will be like this (the file should contain only that):

 ```
-SQLALCHEMY_DATABASE_URI = 'mysql+pymysql://root:root@localhost/traveller'
+SQLALCHEMY_DATABASE_URI = 'postgresql://traveller:traveller@localhost:5432/traveller'
 ```
-'mysql+pymysql://username:password@localhost/dbname'.

 Create or edit traveller/config.json with the information needed for each environment.